Cyberwarfare by Russia: 2016 Election Interference

+Infrastructure Attacks (2018-2021)

 In 2018, the United States Computer Emergency Response Team released an alert warning that the Russian government was executing "a multi-stage intrusion campaign by Russian government cyber actors who targeted small commercial facilities' networks where they staged malware, conducted spear phishing, and gained remote access into energy sector networks."
 It further noted that "[a]fter obtaining access, the Russian government cyber actors conducted network reconnaissance, moved laterally, and collected information pertaining to Industrial Control Systems."
 The hacks targeted at least a dozen U.S. power plants, in addition to water processing, aviation, and government facilities.

 In June 2019, the New York Times reported that hackers from the United States Cyber Command planted malware potentially capable of disrupting the Russian electrical grid.
 According to Wired senior writer Andy Greenberg, "The Kremlin warned that the intrusions could escalate into a cyberwar between the two countries."

 Over several months in 2020, a group known as APT29 or Cozy Bear, working for Russia's Foreign Intelligence Service, breached a top cybersecurity firm and multiple U.S. government agencies including the Treasury, Commerce, and Energy departments and the National Nuclear Security Administration.
 The hacks occurred through a network management system called SolarWinds Orion.
 The U.S. government had an emergency meeting on 12 December 2020, and the press reported the hack the next day.
 When Russia's Foreign Intelligence Service performs such hacks, it is typically "for traditional espionage purposes, stealing information that might help the Kremlin understand the plans and motives of politicians and policymakers," according to The Washington Post, and not for the purpose of leaking information to the public.

 In February 2021 a report by Dragos stated that Sandworm has been targeting US electric utilities, oil and gas, and other industrial firms since at least 2017 and were successful in breaching these firms a "handful" of times.

 In May 2021, the Colonial Pipeline ransomware attack was perpetrated by Russian language hacking group DarkSide.
 It was the largest cyberattack on an energy infrastructure target in US history.
 Colonial Pipeline temporarily halted the operations of the pipeline due to the ransomware attack.
 The Department of Justice recovered the bitcoin ransom from the hackers.